feyyazatman/ShoppingApp/README.md

 # Shopping App

-## ✨ Proje Görselleri
+## ✨ Project Images
 | Main Screens | Basket |  Authentication |
 |:-:|:-:|:-:|
 | ![](media/gif1.gif) | ![](media/gif2.gif) | ![](media/gif3.gif) |

-## 🌟 Proje Hakkında
+## 🌟 About The Project

-Shopping App bir alışveriş uygulamasıdır.
-Uygulama içersinde gösterilen ürünler için Fakestore API kullanılmaktadır.
-Uygulamaya FirebaseAuth kullanarak kayıt olabilir, ürünleri kategorilere göre listeleyebilir, ürün detaylarını görebilir ve ürünleri sepete ekleyebilirsiniz.
+This project is a shopping application.
+Fake Store API is used for the products shown in the application.
+You can register for the application using FirebaseAuth, list the products by categories, see the product details and add the products to the cart.

-## 📦 Proje Mimarisi
+## 📦 Architecture

 <img src="/media/mvvm.png" width="500" height="500"/>

-Uygulama kotlin programlama dilinde geliştirilmiştir.
-Bu uygulamanın geliştirilmesinde MVVM (Model-View-ViewModel) Architecture Pattern ve Uygulama içersinde veriye erişimin ve yönetimin tek noktaya indirilmesini sağlamak için Repository Design Pattern kullanılmıştır.
+The application was developed with the Kotlin programming language.
+MVVM (Model-View-ViewModel)Architecture Pattern and Repository Design Pattern were used for data access and data management to be in a single point within the application.
-## 🧰 Kullanılan Kütüphaneler
+## 🧰 Libraries Used

-#### Mimari Compenentler ve Jetpack Kütüphaneleri
+#### Architecture Compenents and Jetpack Libraries

 * [Hilt](https://developer.android.com/training/dependency-injection/hilt-android)
 * [Navigation](https://developer.android.com/guide/navigation)